RD211/RowMate/README.md

 # Running the microservices

 In order to run the system you will need to run all six different microservices as spring boot applications.
-After making sure all the microservices has spinned up all you need to access the interface is go to the following url.
+You can easily do this by running the following command: ```gradle bootRun --parallel``` After making sure all the microservices has spinned up all you need to access the interface is go to the following url.

 ## http://localhost:8087/swagger-ui/index.html

+# Important note
+In order to create activities you will need to add boat and certitficates to the database.
+You can do this only by using the admin endpoints that can be found in the adminController.
+In order to use these endpoints you will need to authenticate with the following credentials.
+Username: administrator
+Password: administrator
+The code that adds this user can be found in the authentication-microservice and can be configured to allow a different user to be the administrator.

+The administrator should be used only for calling admin endpoints and for nothing else!
+The admin user does not have an actual user account.

+In order to add a boat the database you will first need to create a certificate and reference that in the boat.
+After creating a boat you can create an activity after signing out of our administrator account and into a normal user account.

+# Swagger UI
 Here you will prompted with the following webpage.
 This is a way to interact with every endpoint that is accessible.